 What are the charges for copies of reports and records?

-Effective April 1, 2020: Providers are required to include supporting documentation when submitting claims, or when required by an insurance carrier, self-insured employer, or the Commission to submit substantiating documentation, and may not charge for these required reports (see Regulation 67-1302 B(2).
+Effective April 1, 2021: Providers are required to include supporting documentation when submitting claims, or when required by an insurance carrier, self-insured employer, or the Commission to submit substantiating documentation, and may not charge for these required reports (see Regulation 67-1302 B(2).
 However, when the records or reports are not for the purposes listed above, providers may charge for copying costs.
-Copying charges for electronic format are $0.65 per page for the first 30 pages in an electronic format, and $0.50 per page thereafter provided in an electronic format, which may not exceed $150.00 per request, plus a clerical and handling fee of $25 plus tax and actual postage costs.
-Copying charges for printed format are $0.65 per page for the first 30 printed pages, and $0.50 per printed page thereafter, which may not exceed $200.00 per request, plus a clerical and handling fee of $25 plus tax and actual postage costs.
+Copying charges for electronic format are $0.65 per page for the first 30 pages in an electronic format, and $0.50 per page thereafter provided in an electronic format, which may not exceed $150.00 per request, inclusive of a clerical and handling fee of $25 plus tax and actual postage costs.
+Copying charges for printed format are $0.65 per page for the first 30 printed pages, and $0.50 per printed page thereafter, which may not exceed $200.00 per request, inclusive of a clerical and handling fee of $25 plus tax and actual postage costs.
 Providers must respond to a request for copies within fourteen days of receipt or face a penalty of up to $200 (SC Code of Law 42-15-95.)

 What is the payment and purpose for the Physician’s Statement (Form 14-B)?